serokell/blog-posts/typescript-for-haskellers/article.md

 ## Conclusion

-In this article, we have shown how your knowledge from Haskell may help you in writing type safe code on TypeScript.
+In this article, we have shown how your knowledge from Haskell may help you write type-safe code in TypeScript.
 We started from basic concepts such as type aliases and data types and moved towards more complex and TypeScript-specific topics like mapped and conditional types.
-In the last part, we learned how to implement more complex things using TypeScript type system.
+In the last part, we learned how to implement more complex things with TypeScript's type system.

 This article is not a tutorial for learning TypeScript.
 A lot of things were omitted, and others may require more detailed research from you.
 To help you with that, we have tried to provide links to external materials.
-TypeScript also contain different concepts not only from Haskell but also from other languages and programming paradigms.
+TypeScript also contains different concepts not only from Haskell but also from other languages and programming paradigms.
-So, feel free to study those as well and use them with the already received knowledge.
+So, feel free to study those and use them with the already received knowledge.
-Nevertheless, this article may help you to understand what kind of things you can do with types in TypeScript.
+Nevertheless, this article may help you understand what kind of things you can do with types in TypeScript.

-Hopefully, you can use things you learned here, develop your own solutions based on them, and dive into a great world of frontend development with TypeScript.
+Hopefully, you can use things you learned here, develop your own solutions based on them, and dive into the extraordinary world of TypeScript.

 If you would like to read more TypeScript articles, follow us on [Twitter](https://twitter.com/serokell) and [DEV](https://dev.to/serokell), or subscribe to our newsletter below.